taskcluster/taskcluster-lib-api/README.md

  * `skipOutputValidation` - if true, don't do output validation (but include the schema in documentation)
  * `cleanPayload` - a function taking and returning a payload, which will "clean" any values that should not appear in error messages (for example, removing secrets)
+ * `noPublish` - if true, don't include end-point in API references/docs.

 The `handler` parameter is a normal Express request handler, with some extra features; see "Request Handlers" below.